joost-morsink/Rest/docs/arch.md

 Obviously there may be inconsistencies between the C#/.Net type system and a formal mathematical one, but these will be mitigated on a case-by-case basis.

 ##### Hypermedia as the engine of application state
-HATEOAS as it is often abbreviated is the constraint that the entire application can be navigated by hypermedia.
+HATEOAS as it is often abbreviated, is the constraint that the entire application can be navigated by hypermedia links.
 This means there must be a path to every resource in the service.
 This constraint is satisfied by two concepts:
 * The `Home` resource.